Kai Hermann

 Kai Hermann (born 29 January 1938) is a German journalist, who contributed to the magazines Die Zeit, Der Spiegel, Twen, and Stern, and published multiple works including "La révolte des étudiants" and "Intervention décisive à Mogadiscio".
-He is also co-author of Christiane F.: Wir Kinder vom Bahnhof Zoo, with Horst Rieck.
+He is the co-author of Zoo Station: The Story of Christiane F. with Horst Rieck.

 He is a Theodor Wolff Prize laureate, and recipient of the Carl von Ossietzky Medal.